 - Click Publish and check that the GIF is showing as required.
 If not, check the GIF is live on Imgur or that all the punctuation is 100% correct in the code.

 Extra for Experts

 Sometimes you may want to do more with your GIFs than just embed them onto your site.
-Here are some ideas (note: these all require some HTML manipulation, so make sure you're comfortable with a bit of code before attempting these).

 Make your GIF responsive